-- A searchable database to planthopper literature from ca 1940 to present – follow this link (it is entitled “Delphacid Research Bibliography Database” but it is all Fulgoromorpha, I simply do not have access to edit the title).
-This searchable database includes 12,538 citations and 5,557 PDFs online (as of Aug.
-2019).
+- A searchable database to planthopper literature from ca 1940 to present – follow this link.
+This searchable database includes ~14,000 citations and ~6,000 PDFs online and is updated continually.

-The recent planthopper literature page will be updated periodically, including literature not yet in the bibliography.
+The recent planthopper literature page will be updated periodically, potentially including literature not yet in the bibliography.

 - For a searchable database for older literature, see DrMetcalf at North Carolina State University.
 DrMetcalf is an online version of the combined bibliographies of the Metcalf Catalog.